Ulrika watched Matilda stumble into the kitchen. As usual, Matilda was still half asleep.

 “It’s a play nobody’s gonna watch about a channel nobody cares about,” said Matilda.

 “You don’t know.
-It’s a comedy.
+It’s going to be a comedy.
 There’ve been lots of sitcoms about TV shows.
 Why not mine?”

 Matilda slurped a spoonful of Cheerios and sized up her mom.
 She now looked like Matilda felt.